-Even if you are staying in your short term rental, you are allowed to grow marijuana in Barcelona, but you are limited to two plants per household (no limit on how high they can grow, however) – this makes Barcelona different from other countries, since it’s not a criminal offense to cultivate marijuana.
+Even if you are staying in your short term rental, you are allowed to grow marijuana in Barcelona, but you are limited to two plants per household.
+There is no limit on how high they can grow, however.

+This makes Barcelona different from other countries, since it’s not a criminal offense to cultivate marijuana.
 However, all trafficking and selling activities of the controlled substance is strictly illegal in Barcelona and Spain in general.

 Anyone caught with marijuana in their possession or smoking marijuana in public is subject to administrative fines, criminal offenses and possibly jail time depending on the enforcement officer and the incident.

 Essentially, it’s best not to smoke marijuana in public, and do not transport more than 2 ounces of marijuana at any time.
 While transporting marijuana, keep it secure and hidden at all times.